 You can also determine the capacity min/max values for the programme, and decide whether to accept late requests and create a waiting list or simply close applications once the capacity has been reached.

-Your institute can decide whether to automatically accept the applicants or whether the admissions team will manually accept.
+Your institute can decide whether to automatically accept the applicants or whether the admissions team will manually accept them.
 You can also determine whether the programme application is for adult or minor students.
 Cannot apply for dependants is to be used when it is for an adult focussed programme.

 Summary of steps